ToddJMullen/UnravelingNg2/README.md

 Chapter 7 - Components...

 Chapter 8 - Forms
 Built a form for submitting a DiveLogEntry first using the "Form Template" method, then converted the form to a "Reactive Form" with custom multi-part validation for time & depth, then provided custom error messages for each of the possible errors.
 IDE(s) Atom 32bit on Win 8 & 64bit on Linux / ChaletOS

+Chapter 9 - THe Component Router
+Define all the app routes in a app.routes file.
+Separate all routes belonging to the Sites module into a separate site.routes file/module.
+Defined a faux user authentication service to track login state.
+Create a login guard with canActivate to protect certain routes if not logged in and hide/remove elements if the user doesn't.
+Add exit guards to prevent navigating away from the Add or Edit state if changes have been made & would be lost using the canDeactivate interface.
+Switch the site.module to a lazy load pattern so that none of those resources are loaded unless / until needed. have permission.